PatrickFis/Azure-Study-Notes/Azure Developer/Azure API Management.md

 - Administrators - Azure subscription admins.
 Manage the APIM instance, create APIs, operations, and products used by devs.
 - Devs - Authenticated developer portal users.
 Devs are the customers thatbulid apps using your APIs.
 - Guests - Unauthenticated developer portal users.
 Can be granted read-only access.

-Groups can be managed through AAD.
+- Custom groups can be created
+- External groups in AAD can be used

 ## Policies
 - Policies allow APIM to change the behavior of an API through configuration.
 Policies are a collection of statements that are executed sequentially on the request or response of an API.
 Popular statements include format conversion and call rate limiting.